Esri/arcgis-pro-sdk-community-samples/Sharing/UploadVtpkToAgol/ReadMe.md

 1. ArcGIS Pro will open.
 1. Open a new map project.
 1. Click on the *Upload to ArcGIS Online* tab on the ribbon.
-1. Within this tab there is a *Show &amp; Upload Vector Tile* button.
-Click the button to display the *Show &amp; Upload Vector Tile* dockpane.
+1. Within this tab there is a *Show & Upload Vector Tile* button.
+Click the button to display the *Show & Upload Vector Tile* dockpane.
-1. On the *Show &amp; Upload Vector Tile* dockpane click the open file button and open *C:\Data\VectorTileDemos\AlaskaGeology.vtpk*.
+1. On the *Show & Upload Vector Tile* dockpane click the open file button and open *C:\Data\VectorTileDemos\AlaskaGeology.vtpk*.
 1. Click the *Add To Map* button to add the vector tile package to the current map.
 ![UI](Screenshots/Screenshot1.png)